For visitor information, go to Cape-Forchu-Lighthouse on Facebook.

 Craig led the Friends of the Yarmouth Light in a six year fight to save the station for public use.
 It was in grave danger of being sold to developers.
 The magnificent rocky site, with a grand view of the entrance to the Bay of Fundy, is now preserved for everyone to enjoy.
 The NSLPS Craig Harding Award is awarded annually in his honour to a person or group which has done exceptional work to save Nova Scotia’s lighthouses.

-The light station is run by the Friends of the Yarmouth Light on behalf of the Municipality of Yarmouth County.
-The Friends keep everything in excellent shape.
+The light station is now owned and operated by the Municipality of the District of Yarmouth.
 This magnificent site is well worth a visit!

 Recipient, first Craig Harding Award for Lighthouse Preservation, 2001, along with Craig Harding.

 Located near the extreme southwest portion of Nova Scotia, Cape Forchu is a forked tongue of land, discovered in the 17th century by Samuel de Champlain, at the west entrance point into the busy Yarmouth Harbour.
 It is a light viewed by thousands annually as they enter Canada from the United States en route from two ferries that serve the Harbour.
 From the base of the light, there is a magnificent view of the Gulf of Maine to the west, which is enlivened even more by the setting sun.
 A view to the south shows several off-lying islands, and during certain times, a body of water teeming with busy fishing boats and crashing waves.